 The mail reading agent makes use of several modules of DASH which are introduced and explained in more detail in subsequent sections.
 These include the rational module, the mental models library within the rational module, the instinctive module and inter-agent communication.

 At the heart of the DASH architecture is a dual-process model, consisting of the rational and instinctive modules.
 In this approach, both modules may be engaged in deciding which action to choose, and may collaborate or compete.
 In normal operation, the instinctive module produces a suggested action, put in working memory, that the rational module usually accepts.
-This reflects human behavior since, most of the time,, humans are not thinking deeply about the actions they decide but are following habit.
+This reflects human behavior since, most of the time, humans are not thinking deeply about the actions they decide but are following habit.
 Sometimes a surprising observation or request breaks the agent out of habitual action.
 In DASH, this can happen in two ways:

 First, the instinctive system may have low confidence in its chosen action – in this example, an email might look suspicious – in which case it will signal to the rational module that it should provide a second opinion.